-Maximum units.
+- Maximum units.
 The maximum number of residential dwelling units is 370 (except for provision for Granny Flats).
 Under no circumstances could the total exceed this amount.
 Developing this number is not guaranteed and is subject to addressing various appropriate standard site constraints.
-Phase I is approved with 135 buildable residential lots, including 88 single family lots and 47 townhouse lots.
-Phase II is approved with 96 multifamily units (it was reduced by 30 units as part of a June 21, 2010 amendment).
-The applicant may apply for an amendment to change the housing type(s) in Phase II subject to the appropriate review and judgment of the Planning Board.
+(Phase I is approved with.
+135 buildable residential lots, including the following: 87 single family lots; 47 townhouse Phase II is approved with 97 multifamily units.
+The density for the original Phase II was reduced from 126 to 97 units based upon an amendment (June 21, 2010) to increase the density of Phase I. The applicant may apply for an amendment to change the housing type(s) in Phase II subject to the appropriate review and judgment of the Planning Board.
 As of June 21, 2010 Phase III has been accepted as complete but not approved.
-Phase III shall contain 139 units.
-The total number of dwelling units for all three phases may not exceed 370 (135 + 96 + 139).
+Again, the total number of dwelling units for all three phases may not exceed 370. - Conveyances.

-- 2) Conveyances.
 Any land conveyed to abutting property owners outside of the PUD may not be subdivided (excluding any simple lot line adjustments consistent with the intent of this Master Plan) nor developed except for any uses that are customarily accessory to single family use and underground utilities.
 Deeds shall include covenants against this development in favor of the developer/homeowner's association.
 The reason for this requirement is to establish a firm maximum amount of development over this current 200+ acre tract.
 A covenant shall also be established on the parcel along Axe Handle Brook providing for public access within 50 feet of the near high water mark of the brook. - 3) All apartments shown in phases 1 and 1A shall be 1 or 2 bedroom.